JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/src/02-Random-Number/12-Free/05-Analysis.md

 ## Hard-Coded Language

 The first problem is that our language is hard-coded.
 If we ever wanted to add another member to our Domain or API language, we would effectively need to rewrite the entire file, leading to wasted developer time.

-This is another example of the Expression Problem.
 Had we written our code using `VariantF` and `Run`, we could compose individual data structures to form the language we want to use.

 ## Unnecessary Translations